Planning Your Crested Butte Vacation

-Backcountry skiing has exploded in popularity in 2020.
+Backcountry skiing recently exploded in popularity.
 There is abundant backcountry ski terrain around Crested Butte and on Monarch Pass.
 Before you venture into the backcountry, please read our blog post about backcountry skiing in the Gunnison Valley this winter.
 Take an avalanche course.
 Make sure you have all the proper gear, and practice using it.
 And check the avalanche forecast on Crested Butte Avalanche Center’s website.
 Stay safe out there!

 Other winter activities in Crested Butte and Gunnison

 There are many other winter activities besides skiing in the Gunnison Valley.
 Hire a guide to take you snowmobiling or dog sledding near Crested Butte.
 Farther south, you’ll find great fishing on the rivers and lakes near Almont and Gunnison (consider hiring a guide for this, too).
 Ice skating on Blue Mesa Reservoir is possible during certain times of the year.
 If you enjoy mountain biking, try renting a fat-tire bike.
 If hiking is one of your favorite activities in the summer, a pair of snowshoes will give you a similar experience in winter.
 Explore the arts scene or visit a museum.
 The valley has great restaurants, too.
 Downtown Crested Butte and Gunnison have many shops where you’ll find the perfect holiday gifts for friends and family (or for yourself).
 Thanks for shopping local!